Factbox: A chronology of Thomson Reuters Corp

 1932 - Roy Thomson, the son of a barber who left school at 14 to become a bookkeeper opens a radio station in Canada and later buys his first newspaper, The Timmins Press, in Canada.

-1851 - Paul Julius Reuter, the son of a German rabbi who married the daughter of a German Lutheran pastor, moves to London and establishes a news wire agency and stock price service.
+1851 - Paul Julius Reuters, the son of a German rabbi who married the daughter of a German Lutheran pastor, moves to London and establishes a news wire agency and stock price service.

-(This version of the factbox corrects name of company founder in first and last paragraphs to Paul Julius Reuter)

 Reporting by Leslie Adler